All In One WP Security And Firewall Settings helps you setup the following options general settings, .htaccess file and much more.

 These features allow you to delete the database and plugins settings when you deactivate the plugin.
 This can help you if you run into all sorts of trouble.
 By enabling both features you will start from scratch when you activate the plugin again.
 It is as if you have never installed the plugin at all.
 This is great for troubleshooting.

-Manage delete plugin tasks options
+Manage delete plugin settings options

-- Delete database tables:
+• Delete database tables:

-- Delete settings:
+• Delete settings:

-Step 7 ) Go to WP Security -> Settings -> WP Version Info tab as illustrated in the image below to set up the following option.
+Step 7 ) Go to WP Security -> Settings -> WP version info tab as illustrated in the image below to set up the following option.

-- Click on Save Settings button once you complete this option.
+• Click on Save settings button once you complete this option.

 WP Generator Meta Info adds 5 point score towards your security meter.
 (Basic Security Level)